markd315/ElectrumTaxCalculator/README.md

 # ElectrumTaxCalculator
 As a cryptocurrency miner, you must pay taxes on cost-basis sales for capital gains AND for mining revenue.

 Generates two reportable tax figures from your Electrum-exported transaction history by pinging API's for historical price quotes.
+Other figures you may want to calculate seperately are the capital investment in your GPUs/ASICs and the electricity cost you can deduct.

 THIS PROGRAM TAKES 2 COMMAND-LINE ARGUMENTS: